 The star of the show!
 You can use milk, dark, white, or even sugar-free chocolate chips to suit your preference.
 If you need dairy free gluten-free chocolate chip cookies, be sure to use dairy-free chocolate chips.

-How to Make These Gluten-Free Chocolate Chip Cookies
+How to Make Gluten Free Dairy Free Chocolate Chip Cookies

 Step 1: Mix the Dry Ingredients